zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

         Bought(T::AccountId, T::AccountId, T::Hash, T::Balance),
 ```

-We'll be using these events in the next parts.
+We'll be using most of these events in Part IV of this tutorial.
 For now let's use the relevant event for our `mint` function.

 In order to complete our `mint` function, replace the ACTION #4 line with: